webaverse/docs/docs/user-guides/2-using-xrpackages.md

 Now that you [know how to find XRPackages](./1-finding-xrpackages.md), this guide discusses how you can use them!

-The <a href="https://xrpackage.org/edit.html">XRPackage edit page</a> lets you easily add XRPackages from the Registry to your current world:
+The <a href="https://xrpackage.org/edit.html">XRPackage edit page</a> lets you add XRPackages from the Registry to your current world:

 > ![XRPackage Edit Page](/img/xrpackage-edit-home.png)